 There are three levels of parental controls with which you need to be familiar.
 Network level controls are set in the hub or router.
 They will set the controls on all devices that are connected to the hub.
 This means that you can cover all of your devices in the household with one set of parental controls.
-There are also device level controls that are set on the device itself, such as a smart phone.
+There are also device level controls that are set on the device itself, such as a smartphone.
 These controls will apply regardless of how and where the device accesses the Internet.
-There are also platform level controls that only apply to a certain websites such as Google or YouTube.
+There are also platform-level controls that only apply to a certain websites such as Google or YouTube.

 Of course, even the best parental control software can only go so far.
 You are still the best parental control device for your child.
 Along with monitoring your child’s online activities, education is also an essential element of keeping your child safe online.
 In today’s world, this should begin early.
 You should teach your child some of the same rules that you teach them when interacting with strangers in public.
-Most importantly, you should begin teaching them not to share personal information with strangers both online and off-line.
+Most importantly, you should begin teaching them not to share personal information with strangers both online and offline.

 What is Available?

 The first place you should check for network-wide controls is with your Internet provider.
-Many of them provide parental controls free with their service.
+Many of them provide free parental controls with their service.
 This is the first place that you should start in setting up a safe zone for your children to access the Internet.
 The next place that you should look is on the device itself.
-Smart phones, tablets, smart TVs, and game consoles typically have parental controls built in.
+Smartphones, tablets, smart TVs, and game consoles typically have parental controls built in.

 Most mobile networks are already set to block adult content when they are first installed, but it is a good idea to make certain before you hand your device to the child.
 You certainly do not want your young one to type the word chicks and end up with something other than fluffy little yellow birds.